 Title V covers various ADA elements but primarily forbids retribution against anyone who pursues their ADA rights.

-ADA compliance for websites is a serious matter for any responsible business owner, especially considering the proliferation of related lawsuits in recent years.
-Although the ADA doesn’t explicitly call out website requirements, the DOJ has proactively enforced web accessibility laws.
+Website requirements for ADA compliance is a serious matter for any responsible business owner, especially considering the proliferation of related lawsuits in recent years.
+And, although the ADA does not explicitly call out website requirements, the DOJ has proactively enforced web accessibility laws.
 Moreover, federal and state courts have ruled that the ADA and related state statutes apply to inaccessible websites.

 The tips below will help you develop an ADA compatible website.